mpaquette/tractoGRAPHy/README.md

 compute_probability_naive_graph.py
-Compute and save the neighboor connection probability for naive graph construction from a mask, an fODF field (in tournier07/Mrtrix3 format) and a relative ODF threshold.
+Compute and save the neighboor connection probability for naive graph construction.
+Needs a mask, an fODF field (in tournier07/Mrtrix3 format) and a relative ODF threshold.

+build_naive_graph.py
+Compute and save naive graph construction.
+Needs a mask and a probability map (from compute_probability_naive_graph.py).

 compute_probability_oriented_graph.py
-Compute and save the neighboor connection probability for oriented graph construction from a mask, an fODF field (in tournier07/Mrtrix3 format) a relative ODF threshold and a cone half-angle.
+Compute and save the neighboor connection probability for oriented graph construction.
+Needs a mask, an fODF field (in tournier07/Mrtrix3 format), a relative ODF threshold and a cone half-angle.

+build_oriented_graph.py
+Compute and save oriented graph construction.
+Needs a mask, a probability map (from compute_probability_oriented_graph.py) and the cone half-angle that was used.

 TODO:
 	Include out-of-mask node in compute_probability so that renormalization doesnt favor mask edges
+	Save neighboor point attribution during probability computation and load them during graph building